Is your SAFe Agile Release Train flexible enough?

 This is not a new problem with Agile.
 The same happens at the team level.
 We want a team to focus on the top things in the team backlog and we have practices like “Collective Ownership”, “Code Stewardship” that help us get from I shaped people towards T-shaped or even E-shaped people on the team.

-So essentially what we are looking for is the same across the “Team of Teams” — Instead of I-shaped teams which can only do one thing, have T-shaped or E-shaped teams that specialize in one or a couple of areas and can also in a crunch do other things.
+So essentially, what we are looking for is the same across the “Team of Teams” — Instead of I-shaped teams, which can only do one thing, have T-shaped or E-shaped teams that specialize in one or a couple of areas and can also, in a crunch, do other things.
 This also means that they would be able to complete more features on their own.

-Visualising flexibility/specialisation to create Alignment/Transparency
+Visualizing flexibility/specialization to create Alignment/Transparency

-From this picture we can very easily understand that we have several “semi-feature-teams” and one clear component team.
+From this picture, we can very easily understand that we have several “semi-feature teams” and one clear component team.

-Using the Flexibility/Specialization Program Matrix to build the Flexibility Runway
+Using the Flexibility/Specialization Program Matrix to Build the Flexibility Runway

-This visualization helps the teams as well as others understand their current capabilities as well as their identified and chosen areas of growth — where they need and want to grow their mastery to improve flexibility.
+This visualization helps the teams, as well as others, understand their current capabilities as well as their identified and chosen areas of growth — where they need and want to grow their mastery to improve flexibility.

-This can be thought of as the “Flexibility Runway” where we invest in “Flexibility Enablers” to allow us to deliver more of the prioritized business features later on.
+This can be thought of as the “Flexibility Runway,” where we invest in “Flexibility Enablers” to allow us to deliver more of the prioritized business features later on.

 These “Flexibility Enablers” can be either pro-active learning or just a decision to let a team take on a feature that would require them to learn — incurring a certain “Flexibility Enabling Tax” onto the implementation cost for that feature.